top of page

 Luisa Segea, Humanist Writer and Poet

-Luisa Sigea de Velasco (1522-1562) was one of the few women to earn her living as a well-known humanist of the Spanish and Portuguese Renaissance.
+Luisa Sigea de Velasco (1522-1562) was one of the few women earning her living as a well-known humanist of the Spanish and Portuguese Renaissance.
 The Siega family moved to Portugal, where Luisa’s father gave her a classical education.
 She and her sister were proficient musicians and both fluent in Latin.
 In addition, Luisa learned Greek, Hebrew, Arabic, and other modern languages.

 Luisa wrote two major works during this time.
 In 1546, she wrote a short Latine poem for Phillip II, in which a nymph of the wood announces the future wedding of her mistress with a king who rules the world.
 Her second work, the Duarum virginum colloquium de vita aulica et private (1553), is a conversation between two women, Blesilla and Flaminia, who discuss whether courtly life or a life away from court is better.
 She wrote this piece shortly before her marriage.
 After marrying in 1552, she remained at court until 1555, when she moved back to Spain.
 In 1557, Sigea gave birth to a daughter.
 She did not recover from the birth for some time.
 The family eventually returned to Burgos.